 I love the idea of family mealtime and think it’s important to “break bread” together.
 But forcing children to stay at the table will not achieve that “happy family” time you aspire to create.
 Instead you’ll get whining moaning and other misbehaviors that sabotage your efforts.
 We don’t want to invite power struggles.

-Instead of making attendance mandatory, I suggest you excuse anyone who wants down, and then work to create a fabulous family dinner atmosphere that attracts your children to come back or to stay.
-Stop harping on about what they are eating and the crap that happened at school.
+Instead of making attendance mandatory, I suggest you excuse anyone who wants to get down, and then work to create a fabulous family dinner atmosphere that attracts your children to come back or to stay.
+Shift the focus from what they are eating and what happened at school.
 Instead “socialize”.
 Its a dinner party!

 Here are some ideas for questions that you can use to get the conversation rolling.
 I promise – you’ll draw a crowd with these:

 - What is your all-time favorite movie and why does it have special meaning for you?

 - What is your favorite book? what in it has personal meaning for you?